Symbian9/qmapshack-doc-wiki/BuildWindowsVisualStudio.md

 Note: in case the redistributable files are already installed in your system, this step is not necessary.

 ### I2.)
-Create the installer with NSIS(3.0b1)
+Copy all required files to intermediate directory
--  Execute the copyfiles.bat which you can find in \nsi directory of your QMS source directory
-  Note: In copyfiles.bat, you may have to adapt the directories
+-  Edit the file copyfiles.bat which you can find in \msvc_64 directory of your QMS source directory and adapt the directories
     - where you have installed Qt5
     - where your self compiled binaries of routino, GDAL and PROJ4 are
+    - Path to the build directory which you have specified in the CMake GUI
+-  Execute the copyfiles.bat
-  - Path to the build directory which you have specified in the CMake GUI The copyfiles.bat script will create a new directory "Files" which has exactly the same content as the final installation directory created by the NSIS installer will have.
+- The copyfiles.bat script will create a new directory "Files" which has exactly the same content as the final installation directory created by the NSIS installer will have.
-  QMapShack does not have any dependencies out of its own installation directory.
-So instead of creating an NSIS installer you could just copy this directory to an other machine for a quick deployment
+- QMapShack does not have any dependencies out of its own installation directory.
+So instead of creating an NSIS installer in the next step you could just copy this directory to an other machine for a quick deployment
 - [optional] Test whether the deployment is complete: double-click on Files/qmapshack.exe
   ==> QMapShack should start up and be fully operational without any restrictions

+### I3.)
+Create the installer with NSIS(3.0b1)
 - Run the QMapShack_Installer.nsi script e.g via right click on script file and choosing "Compile NSIS Script" from contextual menu.

 Note: there also are the options to run the script on command prompt with commandline version(makensis.exe).
 Or you can start windows version (makensisw.exe) to run the script.

 ## Debugging with VS2013